Tuesday, November 29, 2016

 Monday, November 28, 2016

 I visited a friend recently who had fished out some old treasures to display in a pink jewellery display case.
 Among them was her old Knitting Nancy — something I had loved as a child.
-This made me jealous that I had not hoarded my own Knitting Nancy away back when I had moved on to the next 70s craft fad.
-This meant I had to get on ebay and find one for myself which, happily, was relatively easy to do.
+This made me jealous I had not hoarded my own Knitting Nancy away once I had moved on to the next 70s craft fad (macrame).
+This meant I had to get on ebay and find one for myself which was relatively easy to do.
 It's not as great as having my own original childhood one but she's still pretty cool.

 Sunday, November 20, 2016